Founder & Director

 Mrs. Smith first began teaching piano in 1982 after moving to the United States to study at the University of Pennsylvania.
 Her passion was to teach young students, which allowed her to develop the versatile and enjoyable teaching methods used at Brambleton Piano Studio.
 In her own words "It seems to me that music is a great gift, that it enriches lives, and that it should always be fun!"

 In 2008, Marisela Smith founded Brambleton Piano Studio.
-It has since expanded to include 2 branches with more than 80 students and 4 classically trained, full-time piano instructors.
+It has since expanded to include 3 branches with more than 200 students and 8 classically trained, full-time piano instructors and supporting staff.
 Mrs. Smith is a loving, lively teacher who instills a love for music in each of her students.
 Her goal is to help each student be the best they can be, for she believes that the skills acquired while learning to play an instrument have a positive impact on the individual's academic and personal life.

 Marisa began studying with Karen Christiansen under the Suzuki Method at the age of six and continued for the next eight years.
 In middle school, she began teaching herself to play guitar and developed songwriting and recording techniques.
 At the nationally-recognized Thomas Jefferson High School for Science and Technology, Marisa sang Mozart’s Requiem in choir, performed Sondheim and Bernstein in musical theatre, and in her senior year became musical director and principle arranger for the school’s female a cappella group.
 Marisa excelled in AP Music Theory and would go on to complete all of her major’s music theory requirements in her first year of college.